2019 Cleveland Marathon Training Post 1

 Image courtesy of Sole Fitness

-3. TRX.
-Last winter my wife bought me the TRX suspension training system.
-For those who don’t know what TRX is, it’s basically two straps that are suspended from a door or ceiling that uses your bodyweight as resistance.
-Not only is TRX easy to setup, but its versatile and fun to use.
-I’m not a huge weight room guy and this is a great alternative.
+2. More TRX.
+2 years ago my wife bought me the TRX suspension training system.
+For those who don’t know what TRX is, it’s basically two straps that are suspended from a door or ceiling that allows you to perform a ton of different exercises using your body weight as resistance.
+TRX is easy to set up, easy to use, and portable.
 TRX has a great app that makes it easy to learn the different exercises.
 If you are looking for an alternative to weights, give this a try.
 There are a ton of videos on YouTube if you want to see how it works.

 How do you prepare to get ready for Marathon Training?

 Leave a comment or contact me if you have any questions about my preparation for marathon training.
 Hope your year is off to a great start!